vivazzi/mql_requests/README.md

 }
 ```

-With DEBUG_REQUESTS you will an addition information to Terminal/Experts.
+With `DEBUG_REQUESTS` you will an addition information to journal `Terminal/Experts`.

 ## API RequestData

-RequestData is helper class for simple create request data.
+`RequestData` is helper class for simple create request data.

 USAGE: